C-Claus/BlenderScripts/BlenderBIMOpenOfficeXML/BlenderBIMOpenOfficeXML_instructions.md

 BlenderBIM Open Office XML is a Blender add-on which creates [Open Office XML files](https://en.wikipedia.org/wiki/Office_Open_XML) from an IFC file using the BlenderBIM add-on.

-Open Open Office XML and IFC are both open file formats.
-Open Office XML can be used for the creation of spreadsheets which can be read by either Microsoft Excel or LibreOffice.
+Open Open Office XML and [IFC](https://www.buildingsmart.org/standards/bsi-standards/industry-foundation-classes/) are both open file formats.
+Open Office XML can be used for the creation of spreadsheets which can be read by either Microsoft Excel or LibreOffice for example.
-IFC is an open format widely used for BIM interoperability.
+IFC is an open format widely used for BIM interoperability in the construction industry.

 ## Quickstart
 ### 1. Open an .ifc file and check what you would like to export and click the button 'Write IFC data to .xlsx'